chrisdietr/merchant-yapp/README.md

 ```

 2. The build output will be in the `dist` directory
+3. Set the required environment variables in your hosting platform
-3. Deploy this directory to your web hosting service
+4. Deploy this directory to your web hosting service

+See `DEPLOYMENT.md` for detailed deployment instructions, including Vercel and Docker deployment options.

 ## License